-Let me say it again: Everything about this movie is over-the-top ludicrous…the cheesy 80s music, the Apollo dance number, Rocky climbing a mountain while training, the amount of steroid-enhanced bombs Rocky takes the head without dying, the fact that the Russians turned on Drago in the fight and began cheering for Rocky…and on and on.
+Let me say it again: Everything about this movie is over-the-top ludicrous.
+For instance… the cheesy 80s music, the Apollo dance number, Rocky climbing a mountain while training, the amount of steroid-enhanced bombs Rocky takes the head without dying, and the fact that the Russians turned on Drago in the fight and began cheering for Rocky.
+And on and on.

 But that really doesn’t matter.
 This is a breathtaking, sublime 90 minutes of film.
 I know no other ranking on my list will cause as many howls of protests as putting this one fifth, which again, testifies to the depth of the franchise.
 And to show how razor thin the difference is in the top five, you could ask me to rank them again in six months and I might have this one #1 or #2.

 So why do I have it so low at this moment?
 Well, as many critics have pointed out, once you take out the training montages and that outrageous ending fight, this movie is like 23 minutes long.
 That’s barely an exaggeration.
 Indubitably, there is not much plot or character development to this installment and that is totally fine because this movie had the mammoth shoulders of three prior transcendent chapters to stand on in that regard.
 Since we knew the main players, it just fed us rapid plot points and twists.
 Like a Red Bull being injected straight into the entertainment veins: Big Russian wants to box, Big Russian kills Apollo, Rocky decides to fight Big Russian in Russia, Rocky wins.

 That’s it.
 That’s the movie.
 And it’s glorious from start to finish.
 As a result, I have watched Rocky 4 more than any of the others.
 It never ever gets old.